jfroehlich15/sql_challenge/README.md

 # sql_challenge

-The folder "EmloyeeSQL" contains all the sql files and data used for this challenge.
+The folder "EmployeeSQL" contains all the sql files and data used for this challenge.

 Within the "data" folder is the 6 data csv files that were provided to complete the project.